 Buy with confidence!
 30-day money-back guarantee.

-The CTNS Certification Package includes six courses plus the TCO CTNS Certification Exam, Certificate and Personalized Letter of Reference.
-These courses will give you the core knowledge needed in telecom today, plus a certificate to prove it!
+The CTNS Certification Package includes eight courses plus the TCO CTNS Certification Exam, Certificate and Personalized Letter of Reference.
+Designed for non-engineers, these courses will give you the core knowledge needed in telecom today, plus a certificate to prove it!
 Unlimited repeats of exams and courses.
 30-day no-questions-asked 100% money-back guarantee.

 2206 Wireless Telecommunications